Myxicola infundibulum (Renier, 1804)

 |(Photo by: Dave Cowles, July 2014)|

-Geographical Range: Pacific coast of North America from the Bering Sea to California and in the Atlantic ocean.
+Geographical Range: Pacific coast of North America from the Bering Sea to California and in the Atlantic Ocean and Mediterranean Sea.

 Depth Range: Intertidal to 425 m.

 Habitat: In rock crevices or on floats.
 Sometimes buried in soft mud.

 Biology/Natural History: These worms are often found as an aggregation in which the individual members secrete so much slime that they make a boulder-shaped colony.
 They withdraw rapidly into the clear mucus tubes when disturbed or when a shadow passes over.
 Silt and small debris may cover the mucus, masking its transparency (photo).
 At other times, they build their mucus tubes wedged between other species of worms, mussels, or tunicates.